Startups & Social Loafing

 What if members of the team are suspected to be procrastinating and avoiding work?
 In that case, others may follow to prevent taking on more responsibility and escape from covering for people who put in little effort.
 Those who work hard and those who don't may receive the same appraisal later for the team effort.

 In contrast to the above idea, a less motivated employee may slack off if other team members are enthusiastic about a project, taking advantage of those willing to take on their share of the workload.

 Benefits of Small Teams in Startups

-While larger corporations must have bigger teams due to a higher workload and more clients, there are many advantages to having a small team.
-When you feel like all that you're missing for your early startup is more manpower, think of the benefits of having a small team working closely together.
+While larger corporations must have bigger teams due to a higher workload and more clients, there are many advantages to having a small group.
+When you feel like all you're missing for your early startup is more manpower, think of the benefits of having a small team working closely together.

 A considerable advantage of being part of a small team is the flexibility it offers.
 Employees in large corporations usually focus on their duties with little knowledge of what other people are doing.
 Smaller teams can result in better coordination between employees and more involvement in other departments.

 Working for a startup will often require employees to step outside their comfort zone and take on responsibilities outside their job description to help the company.
 Regardless of job title, all employees work closely together, sharing mutual support.
 Small teams, especially those of startups, are very united and share common goals.
-Team leaders of small groups also have more opportunity to coach and motivate employees daily.
+Team leaders of small groups also have more opportunities to coach and motivate employees daily.